 Let’s look at some:

-During this presentation Mr Wertheim told several lies which we will outline below:
+During this presentation Wertheim told several lies which we will outline below:

-1. Mr Wertheim stated that at 10:00 am on the day of her murder Inge had lunch with her Fred.
+1. That at 10:00 am on the day of her murder Inge had lunch with her Fred.

 Fact: Inge did not have lunch with Fred van der Vyver at 10:00 am.
 She had lunch with her friend Wimpie Boshoff at 12:00.
 Just after 10:00 Inge met with Fred van der Vyver to give him a conciliatory letter after they had a massive argument that morning.

-2. Mr Wertheim stated that at the time of her murder Fred van der Vyver was at work in meetings, all afternoon with 30 other people who all offered an alibi for Fred.
+2. That at the time of her murder Fred van der Vyver was at work in meetings, all afternoon with 30 other people who all offered an alibi for Fred.

 Fact: Fred was in one “meeting” with 9 other people.
 Alibi statements were taken from only a few people who attended the meeting by a private security firm hired by the father of Fred van der Vyver.
 Many of these witness statements were later recanted. (“Meeting” is not even the right word but we will deal with this elsewhere.)

-3. Mr Wertheim stated that Fred’s work place was one hour away from Inge’s apartment (2 hours round-trip).
+3. That Fred’s workplace was one hour away from Inge’s apartment (2 hours round-trip).

 Fact: Fred himself, in his plea explanation, submitted that it typically took him 77-80 minutes to drive to Inge’s apartment and back.

-4. Mr Wertheim stated that the police only printed five surfaces.
+4. That the police only printed five surfaces.

 Fact: More than 5 surfaces were dusted but clear prints were only obtained on five surfaces

-5. Mr Wertheim stated that Fred’s latent prints on the DVD cover were only located six weeks later.
+5. That Fred’s latent prints on the DVD cover were only located six weeks later.

 Fact: The prints on the DVD cover were lifted at the crime scene and the lift was scanned into AFIS about 3 hours later.
 The prints on the DVD were matched to Fred’s prints on 12 April 2005 – about 28 days later – not six weeks later.

-6. Mr Wertheim stated that there was a bloody print on the sink and that the police denied it.
+6. Stated that there was a bloody print on the sink and that the police denied it.

 Fact: There is no evidence of a bloody palm print on the sink – not in the crime scene video nor in any of the crime scene photos taken by the police and private investigators.

-7. Mr Wertheim stated that a semen stain was found and that police denied it.
+7. That a semen stain was found and that police denied it.